urvish667/fiction-app/docs/oauth-security.md

 ### "State missing from the response" Error

 This error occurs when the state parameter is not properly maintained during the OAuth flow.
-After extensive testing, we found that the most reliable solution for Facebook authentication is:
+For X/Twitter authentication, we use the standard OAuth 2.0 flow with proper state checking:

-1. **Simplified Facebook Provider Configuration**:
+1. **X/Twitter Provider Configuration**:
-   - Use a direct authorization URL: `"https://www.facebook.com/v18.0/dialog/oauth?scope=public_profile,email"`
+   - Use OAuth 2.0 version for better compatibility: `version: "2.0"`
-   - Temporarily disable state checking with `checks: []` to fix the authentication flow
+   - Enable standard state checking with `checks: ["state"]`
-   - Facebook sometimes doesn't return the state parameter correctly in the callback
+   - X/Twitter properly supports the state parameter for CSRF protection

 2. **Optimized Cookie Configuration**:
    - Explicitly configure all NextAuth.js cookies including `callbackUrl`, `csrfToken`, and `state`